Reasonote/reasonote/README.md

 ### Unit Tests
 `yarn test:vitest` -- Runs unit tests at the top level of the monorepo.

-### AI Generation Tests
-`yarn test:aigen -- -t [test-name]` -- Runs a specific AI Generation test.
-Use this because we do not want to unncessarily run all the tests (they are testing AI calls, which can be slow and expensive).

 ## Installing New Dependencies In The Monorepo

 Usually, you should install new dependencies in a specific app or package, rather than in the root.